fgatherlet/rexpath/README.md

 You can use **css-selector** instead of xpath, if you want.

-With xpath(or css-selector), we already can query dom but cannot use regex.!
+With xpath(or css-selector), we already can query dom but cannot use regex.
 You may want to query dom which attribute(like `class`, `href`) match a regex(like `/bo.+k/`, `/(fa[vb]o[rl]ite)/`).

 You can do it. like: